MadeleineWalder/pp5api/README.md

 ## Bugs

+### Major Bug:

+- Bug: On the **deployed** site from Heroku, the user cannot add a post, view a profile or comment on a post.

+- Solution: **Unfixed**.
+I spent over an hour looking into this bug with a professional tutor and even with their help, experience and expertise we could not work out what was causing this.
+They even sent a message out to other tutors to see if they had experienced this before but with no luck.
+I also sent out a message on slack with the same result. **PLEASE NOTE:** This bug does **not** occur in the gitpod local preview of the site.
+There users can add posts, view profiles and add comments without fail.
+Both me and the tutor have checked among numerous other things that all the urls are correct and the config vars are correct.
+It is incredibly strange that this bug only appears in the deployed site.
+I have also made sure to commit, push and manually redeploy my site but no progress was made.
+No one can find out why the site works in the local preview but not on the deployed version.
+As far as I am aware there is nothing else I can possibly do to fix this bug, as we cannot even find the cause let alone suggest a solution.
+I have contacted Student Care reguarding this as I am very worried that I will fail the project because of this seemingly unfixable bug, however I doubt there is anything that anyone can even do to help.
+Even with extra time I don't see how I could fix this bug as I have already exhausted all options.
+The only thing I can think of would be to start again with a new repository, which would obviously require a very significant amount of time.

+### Minor Bugs:

 - Bug: The user could not see the stats on their profile/ another users profile such as number of posts, followers and following.

 - Solution: In my serializers.py file inside the profiles directory I had forgotten to add 'posts_count', 'followers_count', 'following_count', to the fields lists in the meta class for the profile model.